multiplealiases/multiplealiases.github.io/_posts/2025-05-03-what-does-saving-creditable-seed-mean.md

 complete with RNG seed, to multiple machines, there is *theoretically* the problem of all these machines having the same RNG state.
-This is a hazard for, say, long-lived SSH keys or TLS certificates, since those tend to be generated very early in a system's lifetime.
+This is a hazard for, say, long-lived SSH keys or TLS certificates, since those tend to be generated at first boot and probably never refreshed.
 Whether this setup can actually be exploited is well above my paygrade, but it's a thought.